Lamar County License Hearing Guide

 What It Is

-• Lower Burden of Proof: The DPS only needs to prove its case by a "preponderance of the evidence," meaning it's more likely than not that the evidence supports the suspension.
-This is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.
+• Lower Burden of Proof Than Criminal Trial: The DPS only needs to show a "preponderance of the evidence" (more likely than not) that you were driving while intoxicated, a lower standard than the "beyond a reasonable doubt" standard in criminal court.

 How to Prepare

-• Gather Evidence: Collect any evidence that might support your case, such as:
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or other documentation that challenges the DPS's claims.

 Possible Outcomes